lolive/shinyshell-sparql/README.md

 ## send_sparql_select ENDPOINT SPARQL_QUERY :

 Sends the sparql query to the endpoint and format the results.

+Sends the sparql query to the endpoint and format the results.
 (Usually an internal function.)